-The markups analysis develops appropriate markups (e.g., retailer markups, distributor markups, contractor markups) in the distribution chain and sales taxes to convert MSP estimates derived in the engineering analysis to consumer prices, which are then used in the LCC and PBP analysis.
+The markups analysis develops appropriate markups (e.g., retailer markups, distributor markups, contractor markups) in the distribution chain and sales taxes to convert manufacturer production cost ("MPC") estimates derived in the engineering analysis to consumer prices, which are then used in the LCC and PBP analysis and in the manufacturer impact analysis.
 At each step in the distribution channel, companies mark up the price of the product to cover business costs and profit margin.

 DOE developed baseline and incremental markups for each actor in the distribution chain.
 Baseline markups are applied to the price of products with baseline efficiency, while incremental markups are applied to the difference in price between baseline and higher-efficiency models (the incremental cost increase).
-The incremental markup is typically less than the baseline markup and is designed to maintain similar per-unit operating profit before and after new or amended standards.
+The incremental markup is typically less than the baseline markup and is designed to maintain similar per-unit operating profit before and after new or amended standards.5

-Chapter 6 of the preliminary TSD provides details on DOE's development of markups for distribution transformers.
+Chapter 6 of the preliminary TSD provides details on DOE's development of markups for refrigerators, refrigerator-freezers, and freezers.